 Not Recommended For & Contraindications

-Addressing these and other patient-specific issues beforehand creates a safer route for the procedure and allows for optimal surgical results.
+Addressing these and other patient-specific issues beforehand create a safer route for the procedure and allow for optimal surgical results.

 Risks and Side Effects